Aliases for CST9L Gene

 The cystatin superfamily encompasses proteins that contain multiple cystatin-like sequences.
 Some of the members are active cysteine protease inhibitors, while others have lost or perhaps never acquired this inhibitory activity.
 There are three inhibitory families in the superfamily, including the type 1 cystatins (stefins), type 2 cystatins and the kininogens.
 The type 2 cystatin proteins are a class of cysteine proteinase inhibitors found in a variety of human fluids and secretions.
 The cystatin locus on chromosome 20 contains the majority of the type 2 cystatin genes and pseudogenes.
 This gene is located in the cystatin locus and encodes a protein similar to mouse cystatin 9.
 Based on its testis-specific expression, it is likely to have a role in tissue reorganization during early testis development. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CST9L Gene

-CST9L (Cystatin 9-Like) is a Protein Coding gene.
-GO annotations related to this gene include cysteine-type endopeptidase inhibitor activity.
+CST9L (Cystatin 9 Like) is a Protein Coding gene.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase inhibitor activity.
 An important paralog of this gene is CST9.